nicolas1102/tic-tac-toe-game/README.md

 # tic-tac-toe-game
-This is a project where I apply my knowledge in JavaScript, CSS and HTML for building the Tic, Tac, Toe game.
+This is a project where I apply my knowledge in JavaScript, CSS and HTML to building the Tic, Tac, Toe game.